codefellows/seattle-ops-cybersecurity-401d2/class-27/README.md

 #### Describe and Define

 - Atomic Red Team
-- Atomic Testing Cycle
+- Atomic Test
+- Powershell Empire
+  - Listeners
-- MITRE ATT&CK
+  - Stagers
-- Adversary
+  - Agents
-- TTP
+- Persistence

 #### Execute

-- Analyze a MITRE ATT&CK technique and reproduce it in lab
-- Perform attack simulation using Atomic Red Team
-- Utilize MITRE ATT&CK to mitigate threats and improve defenses
-- Communicate Atomic Testing Cycle findings by compiling a written report
+- Use Powershell Empire to establish a persistent shell to a victim Windows 10 computer
+- Explore detective and preventative controls to use against persistence techniques

 ## Today's Outline